 AMY ROSE: “XO” is how I feel about everyone that I even remotely like.

 DANIELLE: The video wrecked me, unexpectedly—like, why am I crying at someone having fun at Coney Island?!
-But she’s so generous, and showing us how important it is for her to be a real person in that moment.
+But she’s so generous, and it’s clear how important it is for her to be a real person in that moment.
 It’s so genuine.
-Like, she accepts love, gives love, all in a way that makes her more capable of doing her work.
+Like, she accepts love and gives love, all in a way that makes her more capable of doing her work.
 It isn’t a distraction, it’s an enhancement.
-And what really ruined my mascara was seeing a carefree black girl, because we so rarely do.
+But what really ruined my mascara was seeing a carefree black girl, because we so rarely do.

 GABI: I’ve always loved Bey, but her vocals on this album have definitely evolved in terms of tone and emotion, especially on “XO” and “Blue.”